vlang/vab/docs/FAQ.md

 To disable this behavior you can pass the `--no-printf-hijack` to `vab`.

-## How do I load embedded assets from the APK/AAB?
+## How do I load assets embedded in the APK/AAB?

 Use `os.read_apk_asset('relative/path/to/assets/file') or { panic(err) }`